yungtechboy1/CyberCore/Classes.md

 Specalizations

  - Miner - Mining and Digging

-   - TNT-Specialist
+   TNT-Specialist
+   ---
+     - use /tnt to use TNT in bar
-   - Mining any block with a Pickaxe adds 1 -3 XP
+     - Mining any block with a Pickaxe adds 1 -5 XP
+        - Stone : 1;
+        - CobbleStone : 1;
+        - Iron Ore : 2;
+        - Gold Ore : 3;
+        - Diamond Ore : 5;
+        - Silver Ore : 4;
      - Level 1 - 9:
-        - Player will regerate 1 TNT every 160 Secs - level
+        - Player will regerate 1 TNT every 160 Secs - levelwd
         - Holds a Max of 10 TNT blocks
      - Level 10 - 19:
         - Mining with a pickaxe reduces regin time by 1 Sec after Level 10